shacron/sled/README.md

 # sled
 Sled System Emulator

-Sled (SLow Emulated Device) is a library intended to make full system emulation simple.
+Sled (SLow Emulated Device) is a library intended to make full system emulation of embedded products simple.
 It includes an emulated CPU and emulated devices.
 The intention of this project is to build a development and debug environment for low-level system software, where debugging capabilities are otherwise limited.

 ## Simple Machine